CARV-ICS-FORTH/XHC-OpenMPI/cache_eng/README.md

 	- Without it, you won't be able to work with performance counters.

 - If you wish to use a prepared/external communication scenario, use the `SC=` and `SC_FN=` parameters.
-Read further down for this functionality.
+Read further down regarding this functionality.

 ## Command line parameters

-- `-x`: Number of warm-up iterations
+- `-x`: Number of warm-up iterations.

-- `-i`: Number of actual measured iterations
+- `-i`: Number of actual profiled iterations.

-- `-n`: Number of cache lines for which to perform the experiment
+- `-n`: Number of cache lines for which to perform the experiment.

-- `-f`: Path to file containing list of performance counter events to track
+- `-f`: Path to file containing the list of performance counter events to track.

-- `-s`/`--no-times`: Do not measure/report the latency of operations
+- `-s`/`--no-times`: Do not measure/report the latency of operations.

 - `--sum-socket`/`--sum-system` (default: socket): Report the sum of performance events observed in each socket, or the across all sockets.

-- `--per-box`/`--no-per-box` (default: per-box): Whether to report the performance events observed on each PMU or not. (otherwise, only the sum across all boxes per socket/system will be reported)
+- `--per-box`/`--no-per-box` (default: per-box): Whether to report the performance events observed per PMU or not. (otherwise, only the sum across all PMUs per socket/system will be reported).

 - `--no-perfctr`: Do not track and report performance counters.
-By default, they are tracked.

 - `--prefetch`: Keep prefetching enabled for the experiment.
 By default, it's turned off in the beginning and re-enabled after it.